 Finally, the S23 Ultra has a 10x periscope lens.
 This also has a 1/3.52” sensor, with a 230mm focal length and f/4.9 aperture.

 For video, both the phones offer 8K recording at 30fps, or 4K at 60/30fps, as well as a range of Full HD and HD options including slow-motion.
-Both offer Super Steady (only available when shooting Full HD).
+Both offer Super Steady (though only when shooting Full HD).

 A brief mention should be given here to the ’S Pen’ which you get with the S23 Ultra.
 This is designed primarily for taking notes on the phone, but can also be used it to trigger the shutter in the camera app.
 This is handy for selfies or anything taken from a distance.